MariusSchiffer/esp32-keyble/README.md

 # esp32-keyble
-ESP32 port of the keyble library working, with additions!
+ESP32 port of the keyble library working, with some additions!

+Thanks go to Rop09, tc-maxx, henfri, MariusSchiffer and of course oyooyo for their brillant work!

 Took tc-maxx/Rop09 last update that was posted here: https://www.mikrocontroller.net/topic/458856#6650683

-Fiddled around a bit to get it to run stable.
+Fiddled around a bit to get it to run more stable.

 Some changes/additions made: